qkzk/fm/development.md

   - [x] fm plugin remove name : remove the file from .local and config inform
   - [x] fm plugin list: will display all plugins
 - [ ] BUG: preview can stop and display "preview as empty"
-- [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [x] FIX: opening a _shell_ command with a path containing `'` or `"` requires those chars to be escaped. https://github.com/ranger/ranger/blob/master/ranger/ext/shell_escape.py https://github.com/sxyazi/yazi/blob/main/yazi-shared/src/shell/unix.rs